CosmoBotOfficial/CosmoBot/README.md

 ## Contributing

 Contributions to CosmoBot are welcome!
 Feel free to create issues or submit pull requests.
-For more specific information on contributions, please read the [CONTRIBUTING.md] document.
+For more specific information on contributions, please read **[CONTRIBUTING.md](CONTRIBUTING)**.

+## Donations

+As CosmoBot is open source, we rely on donations to pay for servers and technical infrastructure.
+Any donations are greatly appreciated!

+*Donations are currently being setup...*

 ## License

-This project is licensed under the [AGPLv3 License](LICENSE).
+This project is licensed under the **[AGPLv3 License](LICENSE)**.